 You’ve heard it all around you: from your friends on social networking sites to the news headlines.
 Student debt is a hot topic and a big issue.

-As of 2019, there are 48 million Americans with student loan debt equaling about $1.75 trillion.
+As of 2022, there are Americans with student loan debt equaling about $1.75 trillion.
 It’s no wonder why costs play a key role when people choose between colleges and future careers.

 The good news for cosmetologists is that beauty school is significantly cheaper than a standard public 4-year college.